KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 When you add containers to your stack, your world gets much, much more complex.
 In fact, it gets so complex that existing monitoring tools simply can’t explain your system, due to the following challenges:

 -   Containers come and go so frequently, and change so rapidly, that they can be more difficult to monitor and understand than physical or virtual hosts.

 -   Within containerized environments you might need  to monitor 150 metrics per Operating System, and for each container let's assume you collect 50 metrics, plus another 50 metrics reported by an off-the-shelf component running in the container.
 (This is a conservative number, as we see customers collecting many more).
-In that case we would add 100 new metrics per container, Assuming the host runs 10 containers, the number of metrics we will collect is:
+Assuming the host runs 10 containers, the number of metrics we will collect is:
 OS + (Containers per host * (Container + Off-the-shelf)) = 100 + (10 * (50 + 50)) = **1100 metrics per host**
 With close to 1000 unique series being emitted, it is difficult to know which metrics to pay attention to.